DOI-USGS/fort-pymdwizard/docs/Getting Software Updates.rst

 .. figure:: img/update.png
 	:alt: Getting software updates

-	To update the application click ‘Update’ in the ‘Advanced’ menu item at the top of the application.** A message box will pop up notifying you of the result of update.
+	To update the application click ‘Check for Updates’ in the ‘Help’ menu item at the top of the application.** A message box will pop up notifying you of the result of update.
 If an update was made, you’ll need to restart the application to see it.

+|
 |
 |
 **Technical note:**